suren-m/cw/labs/02_kubernetes/08_ingress.md

 ## Ingress Lab - Create an Ingress resource and Attach your backend service to existing ingress controller

 ### 1. First, create a deployment and a service from below manifest.
-Save the file in your dev environment with a name of your choice.
+Save the file in your dev environment as `my-app.yaml`

 **Note: Do not copy/paste the below file.** Take your time to read through the below yaml and make sure to replace the values accordingly.
 Replace `image name`, `app name`, `deployment name` and `service name` with respective values.